Keerthanreddy01/Hostelwebsite/README.md

-# Keerthi Reddy Executive Boys & PG Hostel
+# Meghana Reddy Executive Boys & PG Hostel

-Welcome to **Keerthi Reddy Executive Boys & PG Hostel** - Your premium home in Manikonda, Hyderabad.
+Welcome to **Meghana Reddy Executive Boys & PG Hostel** - Your premium home in Manikonda, Hyderabad.
 We offer comfortable, safe, and affordable accommodation for students and working professionals.

 ## 🏠 About Us